sagi21805/LearnixOS-Book/src/ch02-03-what-is-memory-paging.md

 > we created a virtual memory space for each process in terms of accessing data or executing code.
 > These addresses would then `translate` to a physical address as we defined in the global descriptor table

-So what do we do in memory paging?
+## Introduction to Paging

+>Just before explaining paging, I want you to know that there are _`four paging modes`_[^1] and they all cover the same concepts, and the key difference is the tables layout.
+We are going to talk about the third type, which is called '`4-level paging`' and is mostly used on modern computers.

+[^1]: Once you know how one works, you know that for all the others as well.
+For more information about the four available paging modes you may look on [Intel Manual Volume 3](https://cdrdv2.intel.com/v1/dl/getContent/671200) section 5.1.1

-In memory paging we divide our physical memory into `pages`, and each page is exactly 4096 bytes.
+In memory paging we divide our physical memory into units that are called `pages`, which are blocks of contiguous memory of fixed size (4Kib, 2Mib or 1Gib).
 Then we create a `mapping` between the virtual address space, and the physical one.
 Each process holds a different mapping, hence a different virtual address space.

-In the figure bellow we can see this mapping, for simplification, I changed the block size to 0x100 instead of 0x1000 (4096 bytes) but the principles are still the same.
+In the figure bellow we can see this mapping.

+_for simplification, I changed the block size to 0x100 instead of 0x1000 (4096 bytes) but the principles are still the same._

 <figure style="margin: 0; text-align: center">
   <img src="assets/paging_example.svg"></img>